Robobench: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models as Embodied Brain: Conclusion

 \section{Conclusion}

-We present RoboBench, a benchmark to systematically evaluate MLLMs as the embodied brain for robotic manipulation.
-It traces the full execution pipeline across five dimensions—Instruction Comprehension, Perception Reasoning, Generalized Planning, Affordance Prediction, and Failure Analysis—covering 25 tasks with 6092 QA pairs.
-A core contribution is a MLLM world-simulator framework that evaluates not only symbolic plan fidelity but also embodied feasibility.
-Experiments expose major gaps in implicit instruction grounding, perception, long-horizon planning, affordance reasoning, and failure diagnosis.
+We presented RoboBench, a benchmark to systematically evaluate MLLMs as the embodied brain for robotic manipulation.
+It traces the full execution pipeline across five dimensions—Instruction Comprehension, Perception Reasoning, Generalized Planning, Affordance Prediction, and Failure Analysis—covering 25 tasks with 6092 QA pairs, and contributes a world-simulator framework that evaluates not only symbolic plan fidelity but also embodied feasibility.
+Experiments expose major gaps across all five dimensions and reveal the correlation between embodied cognitive abilities and downstream VLA performance.
 RoboBench thus provides a unified scaffold for measuring embodied cognition and guiding the development of more robust, generalizable embodied intelligence.